mavryk-network/mavryk-signatory/docs/start.md

 ## Signatory service

-Signatory service is used for signing operations and implements Tezos specific HTTP external signer API
+Signatory service is used for signing operations and implements Mavryk specific HTTP external signer API

 ```
-A Tezos Remote Signer for signing block-chain operations with private keys
+A Mavryk Remote Signer for signing block-chain operations with private keys

 Usage:
   signatory [flags]